w-k-s/Postrgesql-Experiments/README.md

     Each part of this query has a role:

-    `ORDER BY` is important because it ensures all threads have view of the workload rows in a consistent order.
+    `ORDER BY` is important because it ensures all threads view the workload rows in the same order.

     `FOR UPDATE ..
-LIMIT ` locks a limited amount of the selected rows.
+LIMIT ..` locks a certain number of the selected rows.
 The first thread will work on these rows.

     `SKIP LOCKED` instructs the database to ignore locked rows.
-This allows a second thread to pick up rows that aren't being worked on by another thread.
+This allows a second thread to pick up rows that aren't being worked on by the first thread.

-    `WHERE is_processed = FALSE` is a second line of defense to make sure a second thread does not pick up work that was already done.
+    `WHERE is_processed = FALSE` is a second line of defense to make sure the second thread does not pick up work that was already done.

 - `COMMIT` commits the transaction and releases the lock.